tomxp411/opcode-table-maker/Markdown/X16 Reference - Appendix E - 65C816 Processor.md

 ### JSR

+**Jump to Subroutine**

 ```text
 SYNTAX         MODE          HEX LEN CYCLES      FLAGS
 JSR $1234      abs           20  3   6           ........ .
 JSR ($1234,X)  (abs,X)       FC  3   8           ........ .
 ```

+Jumps to a new operating address in memory.
+Also pushes the return address to the stack, allowing an RTS insruction to pick up at the address following the JSR.

+The [RTS](#rts) instruction returns to the instruction following RTS.

+The actual address pushed to the stack is the _before_ the next instruction.
+This means that the CPU still needs to increment the PC by 1 step during the RTS.

 [top](#instructions-by-opcode)

 ---

 ### LDA

+**Load Accumulator**

 ```text
 SYNTAX         MODE          HEX LEN CYCLES      FLAGS